binerogroup/documentation/storage/persistent-block-storage/multi-attached-persistent-volumes.rst

 - `hdd`

-They both allow a volume to be connected to a single instance (after which it is considered to be "in use").
+They both allow a volume to be connected to a single instance (after which it is considered to be in-use).

 Multi-attach considerations
 ---------------------------